Estimating WebRTC Video QoE Metrics Without Using Application Headers: Evaluation

 \section{Evaluation}

-Our evaluation anaylzes the accuracy of IP/UDP methods, especially in comparison to the RTP baselines, for both in-lab and real-world datasets.
-We examine the potential sources of errors as well as identify the most important features for ML methods.
-Later, we analyze the transferability of ML models, characterize the network conditions where the models err, and quantify the impact of prediction window on model accuracy.
+Our evaluation anaylzes{analyzes} the accuracy of IP/UDP methods, particularly in comparison to the RTP baselines, using both in-lab and real-world datasets.
+Furthermore, we examine the potential sources of errors as well as identify the most important features of ML methods.
+Later, we analyze the transferability of ML models, characterize the network conditions where the models err, and quantify the impact of the prediction window on model accuracy.